Who are we?

 New publication on the impact of Israel's bilateral labor agreements

 Upon the release of the new bi-annual report on the effectiveness of the bilateral agreements, CIMI held a roundtable in collaboration with the Immigration and Population Authority on the "Recruitment of foreign workers through bilateral labor agreements: lessons learned".
 The study was conducted by Prof. Nonna Kushnirovich and Prof. Rebeca Raijman, and it also analyses aggregated findings since 2011, with comparative data on the situation of migrants before the agreements.
-An English version of the report will be out soon!

 The Call Center for migrant workers booklet

 We recently published the data booklet of the call center for migrant workers.
 The call center was established and operates as a part of Israel’s bilateral agreements with worker-sending countries, in cooperation with the Israeli Population and Immigration Border Authority.
 The hotline operates in 9 languages and serves more than 45,000 migrant workers in Israel.
 The booklet includes data about complaints and inquiries received at the call center during 2018, and compares this data with data since 2014, the year in which the computerized system of hotline data collection was established.
 The call center provides an initial response and guidance to workers who submit complaints and inquiries, and forwards the complaints to the various enforcement agencies of PIBA, the ministries of labor, welfare and social services, the Israel police, and others.

 Data from the Call Center for foreign workers established as part of the Bilateral Agreements: click here

 Data on agricultural workers in the framework of the Thailand Israel Cooperation Project: click here